vedant-kumbhar-13/IntelUnnati-HealthcareKiosk/README.md

-# 🏥 Product Category Creation for Healthcare Kiosks in India
+# 🏥 AI-Powered Healthcare Kiosk System

-A next-gen AI-powered healthcare kiosk product concept under the Intel Unnati program aimed at enhancing grassroots healthcare delivery through cutting-edge technologies like AI/ML, Federated Learning, Computer Vision, and secure integration with India’s Digital Public Infrastructure (India Stack).
+A next-gen AI-powered healthcare kiosk concept developed under the **Intel Unnati Industrial Training 2025** initiative.
+The system is designed to enhance grassroots healthcare delivery in India using cutting-edge technologies like AI/ML, Federated Learning, Computer Vision, and secure integration with India’s Digital Public Infrastructure (**India Stack**).

 ---